hershel-theodore-layton/type-visitor/README.md

 this repository is therefore 2021, instead of 2023, the time of publication of this repository.

-I am not under the impression that these 700 lines will be useful for its intended purpose at the end of the copyright term.
+I am not under the impression that these ~1000 lines will be useful for their intended purpose at the end of the copyright term.